zoctracker/whitepaper-zoc/README.md

 The conceptual core of our work is the ZOC Taxonomy (Zombie On Chain), which acts as a definitive protocol for network health.
 The execution of the ADIP pipeline (Technical Architecture) is designed solely to validate and maintain the rigor of this protocol.

 Taxonomy Evolution

 Version	Update Focus	Conceptual Impact

 V1.2.1	Methodological Rigor & Data Enrichment	Integrated Code Complexity and Operational Metrics (Bytecode Size, Gas Used) to refine the exclusion logic and ensure scientific integrity.

 V1.2.2	Advanced Analytical Protocol & Systemic Rationale	Reinforced the PI by formalizing the Boosted Aggregation Model and Marginalization for risk scoring.
-Validated the urgency through the Cardano Split case study.
+Validated the urgency through the Cardano Split case study

 ⚙️ Technical Execution: The ADIP Pipeline
 The technical architecture is the proof of concept that validates the feasibility and massive scalability of the ZOC Taxonomy.
 The €115,000 budget is justified by the need to execute this complex Big Data process.